decasm/gcd-wearable/CodeBook.md

 Data Column Description
 ----

-Subject
+The first two columns are for identifying the person and the activity they were engaging in for the data collection.

-   Identifier for the subject providing the data, ranging from 1 to 30.
+1. Subject - Identifier for the subject providing the data, ranging from 1 to 30.

-Activity

-	A label for the level activity of a data point.
-	One of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, or LAYING.
+2. Activity - A label for the level activity of a data point.
+One of "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", or "LAYING".

 Each subsequent column is an average of values for a give Subject/AcivityLevel in the range -1 to 1.
 [See below for more detail on the variables and their derivation.](#datadetail)